Learn what a concurrent diploma is, how it will impact your degree and how much it will cost.

 A concurrent diploma:

-- Is a diploma-level qualification that enables you to develop detailed knowledge in an area outside your main study discipline, and can enhance your employability options
+- Is a diploma-level qualification that enables you to develop detailed knowledge in an area outside of your main study discipline, and can enhance your employability options

 - Consists of 100 credit points and usually involves an additional one year of full-time study – although part-time options are available